Chapter 1 : The Beginning of the End...of my life.

 He didn’t just use The Full Name.
 HE DID NOT.

-Does he want
+Does he want to die early?

 Because, I mean, seventeen is a bit too early, don’t you think?